 So many people have asked me if the top I am wearing in my front page photograph (the yellow one) was one of my own that though I had better come up with something similar.
 I drafted the St Tropez Scoop Neck while I was away in France this summer (as the name suggests).
 It is pretty much a straight copy of the original yellow one, although perhaps the neck is a little higher.
 The free pattern is here.

 It is one of those really soft and easy-to-wear tops that I live in.
 It has a scoop neck and small tucks all the way around the neckline.
 The tucks take a little time to sew in place, but once you have done that, it is really easy to put together.
-The fabric is a silky synthetic, one of many similar from Fabworks Mill shop – they are doing online sales now, should you be tempted.
+The fabric is a silky synthetic, one of many similar from Fabworks Mill shop.

 You can alter the scoop of the neckline by making the tucks bigger or smaller.
 Shown here in my orange version I have taken the tucks exactly as marked on the pattern.
 I would say that the yellow version scoops a bit lower, so if you would like to go a bit lower with the neckline then make your tucks a bit smaller, or if you are looking for a higher neck then make then bigger.
 Easy!